Satellite Radio FAQ

 A: Yes.
-If you lease your vehicle, you have five options for getting satellite radio in it:
+If you lease your vehicle, you have several options for getting satellite radio in it:

 A: Although it may sound like your "satellite radio ready" car is all set to get XM or Sirius, that's usually not the case.
 Typically, the car will have an in-dash radio that will work with a satellite radio tuner -- but the tuner itself, and the required antenna, are not yet installed.
 Your dealer may quote a price of several hundred dollars or more for the equipment and installation.
 That's the bad news.

 The good news is that you don't have to go with a dealer-installed tuner and antenna; you can purchase aftermarket gear and install it yourself for great results and big savings.
 However, you will be giving up one benefit of the factory option: a very clean installation, with no visible hardware.

 For a list of aftermarket hardware options, please see "Can I get satellite radio in a leased vehicle?" above.